-A banks Balance Sheet can be defined as a part of a bank’s financial statements which represent the financial position, i.e., financial health of a banking entity at a certain point of time, usually at the end of the accounting period (quarterly, annually as per applicable regulations) prepared strictly in compliance with the applicable banking rules and regulations of the country providing insights about the bank’s assets, liability and its capital.
+A bank’s Balance Sheet can be defined as a part of a bank’s financial statements, which represent the financial position, i.e., the financial health of a banking entity at a certain point of time, usually at the end of the accounting period (quarterly, annually as per applicable regulations) prepared strictly in compliance with the applicable banking rules and regulations of the country providing insights about the bank’s assets, liability and its capital.

-Banks do not operate as the regular company does; hence the bank’s balance sheet is different from other non-financial institutions.
-Bank’s Balance sheet comprises of three parts assets, liability, and equity.
+Banks do not operate as regular companies do; hence, the bank’s balance sheet differs from other non-financial institutions.
+Bank’s Balance sheet comprises three parts assets, liability, and equity.
 The main function of a bank is to attract investors and lend the credit or loan to eligible clients.

 - Liabilities: Liabilities now where does the money come into the bank?
 Mostly it’s the money of savers/ depositors etc.; therefore, the amount deposited by the saver into the bank is a liability for banks.
-Both the asset and liability are reflected in the bank’s balance sheet.
-The asset includes three categories – earning asset, non-earning assets, and cash and cash equivalents.
+Both the asset and liabilities are reflected in the bank’s balance sheet.
+The asset includes three categories – earning assets, non-earning assets, and cash and cash equivalents.

-- Capital: Capital equity is a bank’s own resources that consist of capital contributed by shareholders and the retained earnings of the bank.
+- Capital: Capital equity is a bank’s resources that consist of capital contributed by shareholders and the bank’s retained earnings.

 Example of Banks Balance Sheet

-Following are the examples of a balance sheet are given below:
+Following are examples of a balance sheet are as follows:

 National Bank started the business with a capital of $50,000 and carried out the following transactions.
-Prepare balance sheet based on given facts and figures: –
+Prepare a balance sheet based on the given facts and figures: –

 |1.
 Undertaken different deposits of $1,00,000 (Checkable – $60,000 and non-transactional – $40,000)|